Skip to table of contents

 SUSPENSION

 Students suspended for academic or disciplinary reasons are ineligible to continue in their program until they have met the terms outlined in their suspension letter.
 After a student has returned to the program following suspension, he/she must meet any specific conditions established by the dean of his/her college for retention.
-Any student who has been suspended should contact the Office of Admissions and Records for instruction.
+Any student who has been suspended should contact the OU Health Sciences Recruitment and Admissions for instruction.

 DISMISSAL

-For assistance, please contact your college or the Office of Admissions and Records at (405) 271-2359.
+For assistance, please contact your college or OU Health Sciences Recruitment and Admissions at (405) 271-2359.

-Admission decisions at the University of Oklahoma Health Sciences Center are based on a strong academic record as well as personal and occupational achievements, ambition, resourcefulness, and leadership qualities.
+Admission decisions at OU Health Sciences are based on a strong academic record as well as personal and occupational achievements, ambition, resourcefulness, and leadership qualities.
 The University recognizes that each individual brings unique abilities to the University community.
-The University of Oklahoma Health Sciences Center, in compliance with all applicable federal and state laws and regulations does not discriminate on the basis of race, color, national origin, sex, sexual orientation, genetic information, gender identity, gender expression, age, religion, disability, political beliefs, or status as a veteran in any of its policies, practices, or procedures.
-The types of admission include: undergraduate, graduate, and professional level.
+The OU Health Sciences, in compliance with all applicable federal and state laws and regulations does not discriminate on the basis of race, color, national origin, sex, sexual orientation, genetic information, gender identity, gender expression, age, religion, disability, political beliefs, or status as a veteran in any of its policies, practices, or procedures.
+The types of admission include undergraduate, graduate, and professional level.
 Admission requirements, application materials, and application fees vary by college.
 Before applying, students should seek advisement through the student affairs office for the respective college.

 An applicant who does not desire to pursue a degree program may seek admission as a Special Student only after advisement from the department housing the program.
 Special Student status is granted under restricted circumstances such as professional advancement or recertification.
 Special Student status is not granted to students wishing to enhance their application.